 There would be no need for a separate sustainability standard for climate, biodiversity, inequality, etc. Any target value specific to the sector could be mentioned in the single sustainability standard in different sections for each area of impact.

 Now the transformation for sustainability is not for the businesses in the real economy only.
 The FIs need to transform to become sustainable for the long-term and bring ESG focus at the centre of their businesses too.
 The same standard transformation methodology for sustainability (e.g. CTM) would apply to FIs and they would disclose their Transition Plans just like the corporates in the real economy.
 In the case of FIs, the transactions would be equivalent to projects and the quality of the portfolio company’s Transition Plan and regular outcomes would become project outcomes.
 They would declare their org level portfolio’s targets wrt emissions, and all other goals in the transaction review process and guidelines document.
 So instead of a project review board, there would be a Sustainability related Transaction Review Board and Org SDG Alignment group with key roles and responsibilities.

 Therefore, keeping the transformation at the forefront of all actions by businesses and FIs before ESG could be considered being integrated into companies and ESG metrics could be considered by FIs for any investment decisions would be a sensible proposition.
+The standard transformation methodology (CTM) would enable standard Transition Plans for FIs and Businesses in the real economy that can be easily disclosed by the entities.
 With this approach, we will be able to derive universal ESG metrics that will solve the challenges of comparability faced by the Investment community and make FIs truly sustainability focused, thereby enabling rapid progress towards the goals of net-zero and many other issues faced by the world today.
 It will also restrict most of the greenwashing issues found across sectors.